Fragmented Language Workshop

 Twitter as a medium of content distribution and virtual gathering allows presenters to communicate their message succinctly and with appropriate examples via attached images.
 We believe that all this can be done across twelve tweets, which gives the presentations a hybridized character with some similarities to poster presentations alongside a more traditional paper presentation feel.

 This format will allow anyone to view participants’ presentations in real time from anywhere on earth.
 It also allows presenters (who so choose) to answer questions about their work long after the end of the workshop.

-Which topics are relevant for submission?
+Which topics may be relevant for submission?